donacesar/app_from_components/README.md

 # app_from_components
 ```
-Simple blog application was made from external packages(components).
+Simple user-admin application was made from external packages(components).
 ```